More Brits to work remotely and abroad in 2023

 - The most popular countries for Brits to work from include the US (13%), France (12%), Germany (11%), Pakistan (10%) and Spain (9%).

-- Over one in five Brits (21%) plan to work abroad in 2023, up significantly from last year.
+- More Brits plan to work abroad remotely in 2023.
 However the average time they’re expecting to work abroad is much lower – just under two weeks.

 - Gen Zers are the most likely to work remotely from another country this year (39%), followed by Gen Y (35%) and Gen X (21%), with just 4% of Baby Boomers saying the same.